farmountain/Codex_Boaster/README.md

 Use the **Runtime Selector** and **EnvVarForm** components to choose your Python, Node or Rust versions and manage secrets.
 The env editor fetches values from the backend and supports masking secrets before saving them back to `.env`.
 Saving writes `.env`, `.env.template.json`, `docker-compose.yml` and `codexbooster.config.json` for repeatable setups.

+### Memory Snapshots

+All agent reasoning is captured as **versioned memory snapshots** under `hipcortex_logs/`.
+The API exposes:

+- `POST /api/hipcortex/record` – append a snapshot with timestamp and confidence.
+- `GET /api/hipcortex/logs?session_id=<id>` – retrieve the full trace.
+- `POST /api/hipcortex/rollback` – restore `current_version` to an earlier id.

+This allows auditing decisions and exploring diffs across build attempts.

 ## Tests

 Execute Python tests with `pytest` and frontend tests with `npm test`.